gomesluiz/Coursera_Capstone/README.md

 ### 2. INTRODUCTION
 ***
 Lost pets have become a severe problem in many cities.
 Pets owners usually take a long time to find them or even they may never find their pets because, for example, these pets might be moved far from where they used to live.
-On the other hand, ONGs have high difficulty to rescue rejected pets, so these ONGs are not often alerted about them or when are these pets have already moved to another place.
-Discovering and understanding unusual patterns about these lost pets (e.g. local characteristics where they were encountered) from data provided by many public agencies or ONG's could guide them in actions or help them to promote campaigns to mitigate the problem.
+On the other hand, ONGs have high difficulty to rescue lost pets, so these ONGs are not often alerted about them or when are these pets have already moved to another place.
+Discovering and understanding unusual patterns about these lost pets (e.g. local characteristics) from data provided by many public agencies or ONG's could guide them in actions or help them to promote campaigns to mitigate the problem.

 For demonstration, I have used the data provided by Animal Services of City of Toronto (https://www.toronto.ca/data/mls/animals/strayanimals.html).
 I prefer to use the nearest crossing intersection where a pet was encountered as the basic geographical localization to retrieve FourSquare data for clustering and segmentation.
 Unfortunately, this report displays only stray animals received in the last 5 days.